Magnitus-/Monglock/README.md

 ## About usage with the boom library

-Version 1 of the library always returned boom errors (I was doing a lot of hapi at the time).
+Version 1 of the library always returned boom errors.

-However, it quickly occured to me that someone (most likely myself in the future) might want to use the library outside the context of hapi or even outside the context of a web server.
+However, it quickly occured to me that I might want to use the library outside the context of hapi or even outside the context of a web server.

-Add to this the changing versions of boom (which may or may not be coupled to particular versions of hapi) and the fact that recent versions of boom require node >= 8 (which seem gratuitous to me given the limited scope of what it does) and it became clear that I had to decouple this library from boom and especially from a particular version of boom.
+Add to this the changing versions of boom (which may or may not be coupled to particular versions of hapi) and the fact that recent versions of boom require node >= 8 (which seem gratuitous to me given the limited scope of what it does) and it became clear that this library had to be decoupled from boom and especially from a particular version of boom.

 So, while, you can still wrap errors that are returned by this library with boom.
 In order to do so, you'll now need to require the boom module you are using and pass it to the locks' constructor.